maju6406/pe_code_manager_easy_setup/README.md

 1. [Development - Guide for contributing to the module](#development)

 ## Description
 This module and task makes it easy to install code manager.
 ## Task
-We highly recommend using the task.
+Using the task is highly recommended if you are running PE 2017.3 or are using Bolt.
+It is much simpler than using the module.
+### Usage
+Set `r10k_remote_url` to git url of control repo (default: git@gitlab:puppet/control-repo.git).
+Both ssh and https url's are accepted.
+Ex:
 ![screenshot](img/screenshot.png)
 If something goes wrong, check the /tmp/ez*.log's for more information.
 The task will fail if it is run on a node that is not a master.
 After you run the task, check the output for the public ssh key and webhook url.
 You will need to manually put this in your version control system.